sqlwatch/docs/installation/optional-components.md

 ## dbachecks

-[Learn more about dbachecks](https://dbachecks.readthedocs.io/en/latest/).
 When dbachecks write output to the SQLWATCH database, the results will be shown on the SQLWATCH dashboard which can be correlated with other metrics.
+[Learn more about dbachecks](https://dbachecks.readthedocs.io/en/latest/)